gvolpatolima/DogsNcats/README.md

     AI-powered image classification to determine whether the displayed image is a dog or a cat Buttons to change the displayed image

+## Features

+- User-friendly web interface for interacting with the AI
+- Fetch images from the catAPII and dogAPI
+- Integration with a Convolutional Neural Network for image classification

 ## Technologies Used

     HTML